Approaching Our Redsky 5E Conversion Book

 It’s been interesting to watch how tabletop RPGs have been changing, Covid withstanding.
 There’s been a shift towards more “DMless” games like Gloomhaven and “escape room” styled games that have been gaining traction.
 Even within DnD, it's exceptionally interesting to see how streamed games like Critical Role and The Adventure Zone have made the game mainstream.
 I’m curious to see how this all will affect the game when all us nerds can finally return to conventions and our regular games.

 All in all, I’m very excited to see how we are received.
 DnD is shifting towards a more modular state with all the extra source books that exist.
 I want our book to fit in snugly with those source books and be more than just a set of alternate classes and species to play with.
-I really hope you all like the world of The Redsky Cycle and enjoy spending time there.
+I really hope you all like Redsky and enjoy spending time in the world of Dema.